Discord-Oxygen/Discord-Console-hacks/README.md

 ### Bot & System Tag

-Spoofs that you are a bot or Discord's system.
+Spoofs your Discord suffix to show that your Discord's `SYSTEM` tag or `BOT` tag.
 (Only visible to you.)

 <details>
 <summary>Expand</summary>